olakunleoladimeji/mariadb-kubernetes/mariadb-enterprise/README.md

 ## Using the cluster

-To access the MaxScale node locally, find the ip address of the service:
+To access the MaxScale node locally, follow the below steps:

+1)find the ip address of the service:

 ```sh
 kubectl get services